alexkasema/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Adding a directory into the PATH Variable
 ## 3-paths
 A script that prints out the number of dir in PATH
+## 4-global_variables
+A script that prints global variables